 Due consideration must be given to the policy and regulatory environment.

 For example, if a NS wishes to support pit latrine emptying operations and the improvement of the FSM chain, then due consideration must be given to a) policies and regulations relating to the emptying of pit latrines and septic tanks, and b) the transportation, treatment and disposal or reuse of human waste that will ensure the availability of financially sustainable and affordable services.
 Before improvements are made to a water network to increase coverage and access a water tariff structure should be in place that truly benefits low income consumers and incentivises service providers to actually serve them.
 If this is not the case, the system will not be sustainable, and advocacy to improve policies and regulations will be required.
+The primary focus should be on supporting the service provider and their capacities not just the service.

 Upholding the right to water and sanitation

 Always consider how RC/RC could advocate on the importance of access to water and sanitation as a human right and be aware of opportunities to do so.
+The RC/RC family and IFRC should increase efforts to support the advocacy role on NSs at country level and encourage the use of their unique position in society and with government.

 Focus on the service provider and not the service